directus-labs/guest-authoring/copy-this-template-directory/index.md

 - If the logout request is successful (status code between 200 and 299), it updates the `isLoggedIn` state to `false` and clears the `accessToken`.
 - If the logout request fails, it prints an error message with the status code.

 ## UserRegisterView

-Create a file named UserRegisterView.swift, which facilitates user registration by providing two input fields for email and password.
+Create a file named `UserRegisterView.swift`, which facilitates user registration by providing two input fields for email and password.
 The registration process involves sending a POST request.

 ![The app shows an email and password field and register button](Register.png)